CULTIVATING CONNECTIONS: THE IMPORTANCE OF RELATIONSHIPS IN ADOLESCENT AND YOUNG ADULT HEALTH

 In this digital age adolescents and young adults are increasingly connected with a broader internet-based community.
 However, young people continue to be influenced by relationships with parents, health care providers, teachers, peers, romantic partners, and friends IRL (in real life).
 These critical connections occur not only on social media but also within families, schools, health care systems, and communities.
 This meeting will explore the significance and value of cultivating connections in adolescent and young adult health and development.

-Registration for the meeting is now open.
-The early registration deadline has passed but you can register onsite at the New Orleans Marriott.
+Registration for the meeting is closed.
+However, you can register onsite at the New Orleans Marriott.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Amedco and the Society for Adolescent Health and Medicine.